Inhambane

 Satellite view of Inhambane Bay, captured by the Copernicus Sentinel-2 mission.

-Inhambane /pt/ (also known as Terra de Boa Gente (Land of Good People)) is a city located in southern Mozambique, lying on Inhambane Bay, 470 km northeast of Maputo.
+Inhambane /pt/ (also known as Terra de Boa Gente lit.
+'Land of the Good People') is a city located in southern Mozambique, lying on Inhambane Bay, 470 km northeast of Maputo.
 It is the capital of the Inhambane Province and, according to the 2017 census, has a population of 79,724, growing from 54,157 in the 1997 census.

 The settlement owes its existence to a deep inlet into which the small Mutamba River flows.
 Two protective sandy headlands protect the harbour and form a sandbank.
 The sister town of Maxixe is located across the bay from Inhambane.